emilyantosch/shc_pr3_vl/SOL2/slides_9/main.typ

     }
     ```
     #question[
-      - Warum wird `read()` dreimal aufgerufen?
+      - Why is `read()` called three times?
-      - Warum sind die zweite und dritte Ausgabe immer 13 und 10?
+      - Why are the second and third outputs always 13 and 10?
     ]
   ]
 ]

 #slide[
   #text(size: 18pt)[
-    - `BufferedReader` liest einen Zeichenstrom und puffert die Zeichen
+    - `BufferedReader` reads a character stream and buffers the characters
-    - Bietet z.B.
-Methode `readLine()` zum Auslesen einer Zeile
+    - Provides e.g. method `readLine()` for reading out a line
-    - Analog gibt Klasse `BufferedWriter` ganze Zeile über `newLine()` aus
+    - Analogously, class `BufferedWriter` outputs entire line via `newLine()`

       #figure(
         image(